muehlefeldt/unity-machine-learning/docs/run-log.md

 * We should be seeing a somewhat useable result.
 Or not?
 ...

+## 1171
+* No door.
+Changed the reward function.
+But it is shit, isnt it?

 * Next: Introduce the decoy.
 * Think about the staged process again!